Built on the conviction that route assumptions should never be hidden.

-Traverse Engineering exists because fiber route assumptions fail in predictable ways — and most of them can be caught before engineering starts if you know where to look.
+Most of them can be caught before engineering starts — if you know where to look and have the right system to look with.

-TRI™ is the validation layer I wished existed on every project I worked.
-A systematic process for surfacing those assumptions before engineering starts — when fixing them costs a fraction of what they cost mid-design.
+TRI™ is the validation layer those projects needed at day one.
+A systematic, intelligence-driven process for surfacing assumptions before engineering starts — when fixing them costs a fraction of what they cost mid-design.

 15+

-Each TRI report is informed by direct hands-on experience across the full fiber infrastructure stack — from OSP design to capital program management to federal compliance.
+Every TRI report is backed by direct hands-on experience across the full fiber infrastructure stack.

-Led 20+ capital infrastructure projects ($1M–$10M each) across regulated utility environments.
+Led 20+ capital infrastructure projects ($1M–$10M each) in regulated utility environments.
 95% on-time delivery rate.
-Direct experience with the cost of late-stage redesigns.
+Direct experience with the cost of late-stage redesigns and scope changes.

 📡

-Designed OSP fiber and small cell networks producing construction-ready packages, BOMs, and permit submittals.
-Reduced design turnaround by ~20% through workflow standardization.
+Designed fiber and small cell networks producing construction-ready packages, BOMs, and permit submittals across FTTx, BEAD-funded broadband, and enterprise campus builds.

 🌐